bennyxo/RentACar/README.md

 # RentACar
-Simple WPF Car Rental Booker
----
-Links to a local database to save booking details
+Simple WPF Car Rental Booker that links to a local database to save booking details
----

 # To Do / Would like to implement
 - View Bookings
 - Cancel Bookings